 You also talk to people who are just saving money by working remotely because for some of the childcare is cheaper, and in a lot of places, you have to pay to park in downtown environments, which can be a couple of hundred bucks a month.
 It’s interesting how it could play out.

 Hunter Strickler: Well, thank you David for all of your insight today on the future of work.
-If you are reading this and have any other questions, we offer our Office Hours program, where you can connect with members of the HVL team and talk through questions that you might have about the startup process.
+If you are reading this and have any other questions, please get in touch.